 SaaS vendors will expect buyers to purchase the product at the list price.
 However, through effective SaaS contract negotiations, you can persuade the vendors to offer discounts and flexible pricing plans for their applications.

 You need to follow the right strategies while negotiating SaaS contracts.
-This article discussed what you must do during vendor negotiations to secure the best possible deals.
+This article discusses what you must do during vendor negotiations to secure the best possible deals.

 But suppose you think your team lacks the bandwidth to negotiate.
 In that case, CloudEagle’s on-demand SaaS buying experts are readily available to negotiate on your behalf and help you purchase the product easily.

 So, what are you waiting for?
-Talk to our experts to simplify contract negotiations and start saving on SaaS spend.
+Talk to our experts to simplify contract negotiations and save on SaaS spend.